prashanth459g/tmc-obg.github.io/README.md

 # TMC-OBG

-This is an attempt to reduce the burden of your Shoulder
+This is an attempt to reduce the burden on your Shoulder

 Please feel free to write your Quieries to **Prashanth459g@gmail.com** or